How to Enable or Disable Fullscreen Optimizations for Games in Windows 11

 You enable or disable fullscreen optimizations for games in Windows 11 by adjusting a specific compatibility setting for each executable file.

-Fullscreen optimizations are a Windows feature designed to improve game performance by reducing system latency.
-Disabling them can sometimes resolve issues where games run poorly or stutter.
+Fullscreen optimizations are a Windows feature that aims to boost game performance by cutting down on system latency (the delay between your actions and the game’s response).
+Turning them off can sometimes help if your games are running poorly or stuttering.

-You can find this setting within the Properties window of a game’s executable (.exe) file, typically located in the Compatibility tab.
-This allows you to tailor performance for individual applications.
+You can find this setting within the Properties window of a game’s executable (.exe) file, usually on the Compatibility tab.
+This lets you adjust performance for individual applications.
 For instance, on a system running Windows 11 version 22H2, you might find this option helps resolve certain graphical glitches.

 Why Fullscreen Optimizations Matter